mikehostetler/amplify/core/readme.md

 * `topic`: The name of the message to publish.
 * Any additional parameters will be passed to the subscriptions.

-> `amplify.publish` Returns a boolean indicating whether any subscriptions returned `false`.
+> `amplify.publish` returns a boolean indicating whether any subscriptions returned `false`.
 > The return value is `true` if none of the subscriptions returned `false`, and `false` otherwise.
 Note that only one subscription can return `false` because doing so will prevent additional subscriptions from being invoked.

 ## Examples